 Type of withdrawal eason for thdrawal re ow to quest/documentation quired Financial Hardship If you have already withdrawn all amounts available from all plans within the Marsh & McLennan Companies controlled group, you may apply to withdraw your before-tax contributions and transferred elective deferral contributions.
-The Internal Revenue Code requires that all other available withdrawals and loans from TAX-QUALIFIED PLANS of the Marsh & McLennan Companies controlled group be taken first. ou must meet one of e conditions below: of apply for so are so Fir tax Ha omplete the Financial Hardship ithdrawal Form and attach one the items listed below as propriate.
+The Internal Revenue Code requires that all other available withdrawals and loans from TAX-QUALIFIED PLANS of the Marsh & McLennan Companies controlled group be taken first.
+You must meet one of the conditions below: Complete the Financial Haw Withdrawal Form and attact of the items listed below as appropriate.
+As instructed form, you must complete the "Reason for Withdrawal" so of the request form, showing you cannot obtain the mone are requesting from other sources, including loans.
+The Financial Hardship withdrawall be limited to the amount need to alleviate the hards plus Federal and state incompared to the portion of your vested account balance with the conditions and the conditions are requested to the sources.
+The provided the portion of your vested account balance with the conditions are requested to the portion of your vested account balance with the conditions are requested to the provided the portion of your vested account balance with the conditions are requested to the provided the propriate.
 As instructed on the rm, you must complete the eason for Withdrawal" section the request form, showing that u cannot obtain the money you e requesting from other urces, including loans.
-The nancial Hardship withdrawal II be limited to the amount you sed to alleviate the hardship, us Federal and state income of withdrawal may not ceed the portion of your STED account balance which is the being used as security for a fan. • Unreimbursed medical expenses for you or your spouse or dependents. • Copies of the medical bill(s), and your explanation of benefits statement(s) • Purchase of your primary residence. • A signed copy of a purchase and sale agreement.
-If you need the withdrawal to cover closing costs, you must also provide a Good Faith Estimate (an estimate of the charges that you will be required to pay on the closing of your loan) from a lender. • Payment for Post- secondary education for you or your spouse or dependents for the next 12 months. • A copy of tuition bill(s) from the Bursar's office showing all credits (e.g., scholarships, financial aid, student loans, etc.) and other school-related expenses.
+The nancial Hardship withdrawal libe limited to the amount you ed to alleviate the hardship, us Federal and state income x withholding.
+The Financial ardship withdrawal may not used the portion of your ested the portion of your step account balance which is of being used as security for a • Unreimbursed medical expenses for you or your spouse or dependents. • Copies of the medical bill(s), and your explanation of benefits statement(s) • Purchase of your primary residence. • A signed copy of a purchase and sale agreement.
+If you need the withdrawal to cover closing costs, you must also provide a Loan Estimate (an estimate of the charges that you will be required to pay on the closing of your loan) from a lender. • Payment for Post- secondary education for you or your spouse or dependents for the next 12 months. • A copy of tuition bill(s) from the Bursar's office showing all credits (e.g., scholarships, financial aid, student loans, etc.) and other school-related expenses.